Where to Find Black Sand Beaches in Auckland

 While at Karekare Beach, be sure to check out Karekare Falls on the Karekare Road.
 You only need to walk 5 minutes until you are faced with the cascading Karekare Falls.

-Not only is Muriwai Beach a favourite local surf spot, it is also home to one of New Zealand’s mainland gannet colonies.
+Not only is Muriwai Beach a favourite local surf spot, but it is also home to one of New Zealand’s mainland gannet colonies.

 Follow a short walking track onto the headlands of Muriwai Beach to see a colony of nesting gannets.
 These agile seabirds are impressive to watch and Muriwai Beach gives visitors a unique opportunity to have a close encounter without disturbing the gannets.